sherpa/sherpa/docs/plots/backends.rst

 a long method that is responsible for points, lines, and errorbars), but by "what is the input data type":

-- `~sherpa.plot.backend.BaseBackend.plot` (for scatter plots with markerstyle set, for line plots with linestyle set, and for errorbars with ``xerr`` or ``yerr`` set to `True`); accepts (x, y) data with optional error bars in each dimension.
+- `~sherpa.plot.backend.BaseBackend.plot` (for scatter plots with marker style set, for line plots with line style set, and for errorbars with ``xerr`` or ``yerr`` set to `True`); accepts (x, y) data with optional error bars in each dimension.
 Data can be scalar (for a single marker), or array-like.
   Note that ``x`` and ``y`` can also be `None`, which should create an empty plot.